Burnhamthorpe Road: Public transit

-Bus routing controversy
+Mississauga bus routing controversy

 Burnhamthorpe Road was a relatively minor artery through Etobicoke (previously a separate city within the former Metropolitan Toronto) until traffic increased due to the growth of Mississauga in the 1970's and 80's.
-Much of this new traffic consisted of a growing number of MiWay (then known as Mississauga Transit) city buses travelling to and from the Toronto Transit Commission's Islington subway station.
-By the late 1990s, the number of buses had gotten so high that residents with homes on the street began complaining, and demanded that the MiWay buses use Highway 427 and Dundas St. to access Islington station.
-They even occasionally blockaded buses in what became known as the Battle of the Buses.
-The councils of both cities got involved and the TTC eventually banned MiWay buses from using the bus bays at the subway station.
-But by 2001, the ruckus died down and MiWay's buses began fully using the station again.
-In 2021, all MiWay busses were re-routed to terminate at Kipling Station, and no longer travel on Burnhamthorpe Road east of Highway 427, with the exception of 26 Burnhamthorpe itself.
+Much of this new traffic consisted of a growing number of city buses operated by MiWay (then known as Mississauga Transit) traveling to and from the Toronto Transit Commission's Islington subway station.
+Etobicoke residents saw increasing congestion on Burnhamthorpe Road without benefit to themselves, since these MiWay buses could not pick up passengers in Etobicoke.